KiraResari/ceal-chronicler-f/Protocol.md

   * One interesting problem I am running into here is trying to make the `TimeBarPanel` the exact same color as the `FloatingActionButton`s
     * The documentations that I read say something that sounds reasonable, but doesn't hold up when I try it out
     * Okay, I had to take a deep dive, and eventually found out that the color used for buttons is `theme.colorScheme.primaryContainer`
+  * Now, the primary decision here is whether I want these buttons to be part of the `TimeBarPanel`, or below it
+  * Each time bar panel will have two buttons that are associated directly with it: Delete and Rename, so I think it makes sense to have these buttons be part of the panel logically, even if they are visually located, say, below it
+  * I now managed to get this to work

 # User Story